htdebeer/symbol2unicode/index.md

 There are two ways to use `symbol2unicode`: via a [web interface](converter.html) and via a command-line interface, which has an interactive mode.
-Both interfaces largely work the same: you enter in an ascii representation of a symbol, such as `=>` and run the converter by pressing `ENTER` in the web interface or interactive command line interface, or by supplying it as a parameter to the `symbol2unicode` program.
+Both interfaces work mostly the same: you enter in an ASCII representation of a symbol, such as `=>`, and by pressing `ENTER` it is converted to Unicode.
+You can also supply the ASCII representation as a parameter to the `symbol2unicode` program.

 # Command-line interface